This article explains the capabilities of the Smoothwall with regards to using the Facebook app on bring your own devices (BYOD).

 - Users are not allowed to download the Facebook mobile app onto your organization-owned devices

-For the Facebook app to work on user’s devices, the following URLs must be exempt from any decrypt and inspect policies on the Smoothwall:
+For the Facebook app to work on user’s devices, the Facebook category found in Social Media must be exempt from any decrypt and inspect policies on the Smoothwall.

-Whilst disabling Decrypt & Inspect for these domains will fix the apps, it will prevent the Smoothwall from inspecting the content when Facebook is opened in a browser.
+Whilst disabling Decrypt & Inspect for the Facebook will fix the apps, it will prevent the Smoothwall from inspecting the content when Facebook is opened in a browser.
 This may cause issues if rolled out across the entire network.

 As such, if your BYOD network is set as a location policy object in Guardian, then we would advise to disable Decrypt & Inspect for these URLs only on your BYOD network.